Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 1. Sophie and Jansie were classmates and friends.
 What were the differences between them that show up in the story?

-On the other hand, Jansie was a practical girl, she had a clear-cut vision of their middle-class economy and limitation and therefore she always warned Sophie to remain in the real world.
+On the other hand, Jansie was a practical girl, she had a clear-cut vision of their middle-class economy and limitations and therefore she always warned Sophie to remain in the real world.

 2. How would you describe the character and temperament of Sophie's father?